eschlenz/Lock-Picking-Public/Lock Notes/README.md

 * One tee pin and one tapered spool found in my lock
 * Tee pin gives to clicks before set
 * Tapered pin gives counter rotation before being set

+# Packlock 100A
+* .050 TOK if deep enough, .018 Peterson H4
+* Light tension
+* 6 pins
+* Mix of standard, serrated, spooled
+* Goes into a little false set
+* Similar to American 1100

 # Packlock 200A
 * .050 TOK if deep enough, otherwise thin z bar (BOK) style, .018 Peterson H4 & H5 (for deep pins)